processone/docs.ejabberd.im/content/admin/configuration.md

 * **`title: Room Title`**:   A human-readable title of the room.

-	All of those room options can be set to `true` or `false`, except `password` and `title` which are strings, and `max_users` that is integer.

 Examples:

 -   In the first example everyone is allowed to use the Multi-User Chat service.
 Everyone will also be able to create new rooms but only the user `admin@example.org` is allowed to administrate any room.
-In this example he is also a global administrator.
+In this example they are also a global administrator.
 When `admin@example.org` sends a message such as ‘Tomorrow, the XMPP server will be moved to new hardware.
 This will involve service breakdowns around 23:00 UMT.
 We apologise for this inconvenience.’